elixd/blog/2022-05-09-file-based-text-notes.md

     - updates links if filename changes
     - generates links compatibile with github, but does it with some kind of footer

-| probel: I have not figured out how to easily sync with gitub both ways
+| problem: I have not figured out how to easily sync with gitub both ways

 ### Multiplatform: